-The Stevens Peak Backcountry comprises the subalpine area in the vicinity of Stevens Peak, located on the Lolo and Idaho Panhandle National Forests, in the vicinity of the Idaho-Montana state line.
-The Stevens Peak Backountry:
+The mission of the Stevens Peak Backcountry Coalition is to protect opportunities for quiet human-powered winter recreation in the Lookout Pass area and Stevens Peak backcountry.
+The Stevens Peak backcountry comprises the subalpine area in the vicinity of Stevens Peak, located on the Lolo and Idaho Panhandle National Forests, in the vicinity of the Idaho-Montana state line.
+The Lookout Pass-Stevens Peak backountry:

 - Offers prime terrain and snow conditions for backcountry snowboarding and skiing.

-- Has historically been used primarily for quiet human-powered winter recreation.
+- Has historically been an important area for quiet human-powered winter recreation.

 - Is accessible during the winter from trailheads that can be reached by passenger vehicle, something uncommon for the public lands in our region.